• Skip to primary navigation

 • In a bowl or measuring cup, use a fork to whisk together the egg, whipping cream, milk and vanilla.
 Set aside.

 • In large bowl, whisk together the flour, sugar, baking powder, and salt.
 Add the pieces of cold butter into the dry ingredients and toss to coat the butter in a bit of flour.
-Using your fingertips, rub the butter into the flour, breaking up the larger butter pieces as you go, until you have a mixture with about pea-sized pieces of butter.
+Using your fingertips (or a pastry blender or pastry cutter), rub the butter into the flour, breaking up the larger butter pieces as you go, until you have a mixture with about pea-sized pieces of butter.

 • Make a well in the middle of the flour mixture and pour about 2/3 of the cream mixture into the bowl.
 Using a fork, stir dough just enough that the liquid is absorbed.
 Begin adding additional cream mixture, stirring as you add it, until the dough is very moist, but not super sticky.
 You may not need to use all of the cream mixture.

-• Turn the dough onto lightly floured surface, and gently pan the dough into a rough oval about 1-inch thick.
-You can dust with additional flour is needed, if the dough is too sticky.
+• Turn the dough onto a lightly floured surface, and gently pan the dough into a rough oval about 1-inch thick.
+You can dust with additional flour as needed if the dough is too sticky.

 • Use a pastry brush to brush the tops of the scones with a bit more cream, then sprinkle with sugar.